rradhika-12/internship_task_2/README.md

 All these tools can used to check whether the emails are real or spoofed, Validate records of a domain and create analysis for testing.

-Wireshark:-
+Wireshark:
-It can be used if the suspicious link was accidentally clicked.
+Wireshark can be used if a suspicious link from a phishing email was accidentally clicked.
+It helps analyze network traffic to detect any malicious activity or unauthorized communication resulting from interacting with a potentially harmful email or attachment.